saboyle/LeavingCareWiki/Employment.md

 If you are 16 or 17 and not in full-time education then you will have to do a job with training or start an apprenticeship

-Your **Personal Adviser** should help you decide what you would like to do
+Your **Personal Adviser** should help you decide what you would like to do as a career.
+If you would like more help contact **Become** [https://becomecharity.org.uk/get-support/care-advice-service/](https://becomecharity.org.uk/get-support/care-advice-service/)

 Find out what type of work you would be good at here [https://nationalcareers.service.gov.uk/skills-assessment](https://nationalcareers.service.gov.uk/skills-assessment)